louisremi/jquery.transform.js/README.md

 - `matrix(<number>, <number>, <number>, <number>, <number>, <number>)`*

 *`matrix` gives you more control about the resulting transformation, using a [matrix construction set](http://www.useragentman.com/matrix/).
 When using it in animations however, it makes it impossible to predict how the current and target transformations are going to be interpolated; there is no way to tell whether elements are going to rotate clockwise or anti-clockwise for instance.
-`matrix` cannot be used with jquery.transform.light.js

 Get transform
 -------------